 He’s currently writing short stories, the latest of which, “Watching the World Burn”, is available on Amazon.

-Alyssa is a writer based in Massachusetts who has been published in TheTravel, Highlark Magazine, BP Hope, has done ghostwriting for various magazines and websites, as well as being a copywriter in her career.
+Alyssa is a writer based in Massachusetts who has been published in TheTravel, Highlark Magazine, BP Hope, has done ghostwriting for various magazines and websites, as well as being a copywriter.

 She lived in New York City for four years where she studied Fashion and Art History at the Fashion Institute of Technology.
 She also studied art history and archaeology for four months in Rome, Italy.